alangmartini/Crystal-Kemal-Jennifer-Layered-API/README.md

 Although it seems like a effort duplication, it facilitates unit testing.
 It also makes it easier to know which modules are being used.

+## Why Class or Module

+Found empiricately that using modules facilitates at lot the code organization, and allow for a better structured docs.

+Con is that the variable and methods names get pretty large.